 So, your therapist is in an excellent position to tell you what he thinks of you.

 Ask away.
-You’ll be surprised at how positive their assessment is of you.
+You might be surprised at their positive assessment of you.

 8. How Do I Tell My Therapist Something Hard/Embarrassing?

-It’s a good question, but it illustrates how many clients misunderstand therapy.
-Before we begin, it’s important to point out a few things:
+This question illustrates how many clients misunderstand therapy.
+Before I answer this, it’s important to point out a few things:

 - Your therapist is not your friend.
 Your therapist is an objective, neutral third-party.